ephes/django_async/article.md

 >
 >   — David Beazley Python coach and mad scientist

 Maybe it's time for an example.
-Being contraint by the GIL does not mean we couldn't do things concurrently in a single Python process.
+Being constraint by the GIL does not mean we couldn't do things concurrently in a single Python process.
 Let's say we want to fetch information about five star wars characters from an external